Governance

 Saint John Southworth Academy Trust (SJSCAT) is a Catholic multi-academy trust in the Diocese of Westminster.
 The Trust is a private company limited by guarantee registered with Companies House.
 It is also an exempt charity.

 The Board of Directors governs the Trust and is legally responsible for each individual school.
-Andrew Ndoca is the Chair of the Board of Directors.
-To get in touch with the Chair, email chair@sjscat.co.uk or write to Andrew Ndoca, Saint John Southworth Catholic Academy Trust, 89 Addison Road, London W14 8BZ.
+Mary Benton is the Chair of the Board of Directors.
+To get in touch with the Chair, email chair@sjscat.co.uk or write to Mary Benton, Saint John Southworth Catholic Academy Trust, 89 Addison Road, London W14 8BZ.

 Governance Structure, Remit and Exercise of Functions